 One of the classic images of Oxford is students going around in gowns and academic dress.
-You will nee a gown for your matriculation ceremony and also for dining at formal hall and various other occasions in College.
-For formal dinners at New College it can just be worn over normal clothes.
+You will need a gown for your matriculation ceremony, dining at formal hall and various other occasions in College.
+For formal dinners at New College, the gown can simply be worn over normal clothes.